beloureiro/carereview/readme.md

 # Patient Feedback Review App

-This application is designed to test a new review model for clients, specifically aimed at gathering patient feedback on healthcare professionals.
-The app provides a seamless way for users to rate various aspects of their experience with healthcare providers, including overall experience, communication quality, and more.
+This application is designed to offer a structured and categorized review system for patients to share feedback on healthcare professionals.
+It helps patients make informed decisions by providing detailed ratings across various aspects of care and allows them to select a "Style of Care" that best aligns with their preferences.
+This promotes transparency and alignment between patient expectations and healthcare provider approaches.

 You can access the published version of the app here: [Care Review App](https://beloureiro.github.io/carereview/)